araobp/parking/README.md

 Why is Cassandra used for storing data?
 Cassandra is suitable for this use case, because Cassandra is good at storing time-series data (TSD) with write-intensive usage, whereas MongoDB is good at read-intensive usage.

 For the time being, I use Cassandra as a data store.
-I may try DynamoDB(AWS) in combination with Lamda(AWS) as well.
+I will try DynamoDB(AWS) in combination with Lamda(AWS) as well.

 ####Thing management via AWS IoT